Albrecht Dürer: Wanderjahre and marriage (1490–1494)

 After completing his apprenticeship, Dürer followed the common German custom of taking Wanderjahre—in effect gap years—in which the apprentice learned skills from other masters, their local tradition and individual styles; Dürer was to spend about four years away.
 He left in 1490, possibly to work under Martin Schongauer, the leading engraver of Northern Europe, but who died shortly before Dürer's arrival at Colmar in 1492.
 It is unclear where Dürer travelled in the intervening period, though it is likely that he went to Frankfurt and the Netherlands.
 In Colmar, Dürer was welcomed by Schongauer's brothers, the goldsmiths Caspar and Paul and the painter Ludwig.
 Later that year, Dürer travelled to Basel to stay with another brother of Martin Schongauer, the goldsmith Georg.
 (Note: Here he produced a woodcut of St Jerome as a frontispiece for Nicholaus Kessler's Epistolare beati Hieronymi.
 Erwin Panofsky argues that this print combined the "Ulmian style" of Koberger's Lives of the Saints (1488) and that of Wolgemut's workshop.
 Panofsky (1945), 21.)
-In 1493 Dürer went to Strasbourg, where he would have experienced the sculpture of Nikolaus Gerhaert.
-Dürer's first painted self-portrait (now in the Louvre) was painted at this time, probably to be sent back to his fiancée in Nuremberg.
+In 1493 Dürer went to Strasbourg, where he would have seen the sculpture of Nikolaus Gerhaert.
+His first painted self-portrait (now in the Louvre) was painted at this time, probably to be sent back to his fiancée in Nuremberg.